yashpandey9/yashpandey9/README.md

 - 👋 Hi, I’m Yash
-- 👀 I’m interested in Software Development
+- 👀 I’m a Software Developer
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 learning things that I find interesting

 <!---
 yashpandey9/yashpandey9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.